Janik-Haag/NixOS-DNS/docs/book/usage.md

 > **note**
 >
-> baseDomains and there records don't end up in zone files, octodns configs, or any other output for that matter
+> baseDomains and their records don't end up in zone files, octodns configs, or any other output for that matter
 > So in the example above for "example.com" to end up in a zone file you would have to add:
 > ```nix
 >   networking.domains.subDomains."example.com" = { };